Chemical bonding concepts emerge naturally from maximally entangled atomic orbitals: Supplementary Note 1: Properties and derivatives of the objective function

-Here, and in the following, we interpret orbital rotations as active transformations which also motivates our notation $\Gamma \equiv \Gamma(\mathcal{B})$.
+where $f^{(\dagger)}_{i\sigma}$ is the fermionic annihilation (creation) operator that annihilates (creates) a spin-$\sigma$ electron in the $i$-th spatial orbital.
+Here, and in the following, we interpret orbital rotations as active transformations, which also motivates our notation $\Gamma \equiv \Gamma(\mathcal{B})$.
 The objective function for maximizing the entanglement between connected orbitals then takes the form

 where the sum in \eqref{eqn:app:fmeao} excludes pairs $(i,j)$ of indices belonging to the same atomic center, and $i$ ($\bar{i}$) denotes the $i$-th spin-up (-down) orbital.

 For the quantum state of an idealized single two-center covalent bond,